johndavemanuel/bootstrap-gulp-starter-template/README.md

 ### NOTE

 The `docs` folder is for demo purposes only.
+Changes should be commited to src/ files only!

 ### How to use